paytrail/documentation/content/best-practices/_index.en.md

 Note that a refund can be initiated with any amount greater than zero and less or equal than the paid amount.
 Keep in mind the VAT included in the original payment.

-Passing the `URL_NOTIFY` field allows you to receive a confirmation when the refund has been completed or cancelled.
+Passing the `notifyUrl` field allows you to receive a confirmation when the refund has been completed or cancelled.

 ### Settlements